-Lithium supply pipeline is filling but will it be enough?
+CORRECTED-COLUMN-Lithium supply pipeline is filling but will it be enough?
 Andy Home

 The two leaders in this chase for more production are Chile's SQM and China's Jiangxi Ganfeng Lithium, which is now big and integrated enough to claim at least honorary place at the lithium top table.

-The two companies have joined forces with junior miner Lithium Americas and Thai energy company Bangchak to develop the Cauchari brine operations in Argentina with first-phase 25,000-tonne per year LCE production penciled in for 2019.
+The two companies have joined forces with junior miner Lithium Americas and Thai energy company Bangchak to develop the Cauchari brine operations in Argentina with first-phase 25,000-tonne per year LCE production pencilled in for 2019.

 Hot on the heels of SQM's foray across the border came a July 11 announcement it will acquire a 50 percent stake in Kidman Resources, which is developing the Mount Holland hard rock project in Western Australia.
 First production at the 40,000-tonne per year LCE operations is also scheduled for 2019.